 The second most prestigious championship in the EWA, held by legendary figures such as Laura Seton, NOTHING, Lunatikk Crippler, Philip Donovan and Martin Robertson.
 Many consider this a stepping stone to the EWA World Heavyweight Championship.
 Formerly known as the EWA Television Championship.

 - EWA Tag Team Championship

 Self-explanatory!
 Held in the past by legendary teams such as Bloodsport, Public Enemy, and The Vice Squad, this is the premier goal for tag teams in the EWA.

 Championships take priority in the EWA – you can be in feuds with a title, but at no point will the title become a part of the feud in a way that could prevent another competitor from winning it. (i.e. no feuds will be allowed that require a title to stay with an individual for any certain amount of time)

 Gates is most easily contacted via Facebook during “regular working hours” during the week.
 Without speaking for others, this is likely the best way to contact all handlers.
 However, if you are not “Facebook friends” with a handler and message someone, there is a possibility that your message will go into their “Other” inbox, and Facebook does not notify users if they get a message in this box.
 So it’s a safe bet to make a quick post as well in the Facebook group tagging the handler and letting them know you sent a message.
 If you’re “Facebook friends”, then there should be no issues.

 We’re all adults and may need to step away for any given period of time.
 Please contact Gates on Facebook to let them know if you need any time away.
 Please note that if you’re in the midst of an angle/storyline, we do reserve the right to conclude it properly, and/or write off your character until you’re able to return.

-The EWA is ran by Gates, with help from “creative director” Darren E, as well as assistance in day-to-day operations from Harlan H, Val Kyrie and Chris F. We have a wide array of match writers who also lend a hand, and an upcoming podcast series, hosted by Val Kyrie, Kristin Moore, & Harlan Heubaum.
+The EWA is ran by Gates, with help from “creative director” Darren E, as well as assistance in day-to-day operations from Harlan H, Val Kyrie and Chris F. We have a wide array of match writers who also lend a hand as well.